McKinley116/Wingman/README.md

 - Integration: Explore integration possibilities with existing prosthetic limb hardware and assistive technologies to provide a seamless user experience.
 - Documentation and Support: Provide comprehensive documentation and support resources to help veterans and healthcare professionals understand and utilize the software effectively.

+Project Phases:
+1. Research and Planning:
+   - Conduct research on existing prosthetic limb control systems and technologies.
+   - Gather requirements from veterans and healthcare professionals to understand user needs and preferences.
+   - Plan the overall architecture and design of the software, including key features and technology stack.

+2. Prototyping:
+   - Develop prototypes for individual components, such as gesture recognition algorithms, user interface mockups, and hardware interfaces.
+   - Test prototypes with target users to gather feedback and iterate on design and functionality.

+3. Implementation:
+   - Develop the software according to the planned architecture and design.
+   - Implement gesture recognition algorithms, user interface components, real-time feedback mechanisms, adaptability features, and integration with hardware and external systems.

+4. Testing and Validation:
+   - Conduct comprehensive testing to ensure the reliability, accuracy, and usability of the software.
+   - Validate the software with veterans and healthcare professionals in real-world scenarios to verify its effectiveness and suitability.

+5. Deployment:
+   - Prepare the software for deployment in clinical settings and prosthetic limb clinics.
+   - Provide training and support to users and healthcare professionals on how to use the software effectively.

+6. Maintenance and Updates:
+   - Continuously monitor and maintain the software to address any issues or bugs that arise post-deployment.
+   - Release updates and new features based on user feedback and technological advancements.

 Potential Technologies/Libraries:
 - OpenCV for computer vision algorithms
 - C++ for software development